 Stop leaving money on the table

 Many online retailers are losing money each and every day due to cart abandonment.
 By implementing the techniques and tools you’ve learned about in this article you can get more shoppers to complete your checkout process the first time.
 And if they do decide to abandon cart, and some always will, you’re well equipped to get them back to your website to complete their purchase.
 Put these ideas to work and you’ll be well on your way to increase your store’s sales.

-About the Author: Michael Zipursky is a direct marketing consultant, author and founder of Business Consulting Buzz, a leading resource with over 700 articles, interviews and courses for consultants.
-To learn how to land more clients, increase your income and become a more successful consultant, get Michael’s Free Consultants Toolkit.
+About the Author: Michael Zipursky is a direct marketing consultant, author and founder of Consulting Success, a leading resource with articles, interviews, and courses for consultants.